openshift/release/ci-operator/step-registry/rhba/interop-tests/README.md

 - `OLM_CHANNEL`
   - **Definition**: OLM channel selected for RHBA operator.
   - **If left empty**: This step will use default value i.e., "stable".
+- `TEST_COLLECT_BASE_DIR`
+  - **Definition**: Result directory where are placed test results and logs.
+This should be set to ARTIFACT_DIR to have results correctly uploaded.
+  - **If left empty**: This step will use default value i.e., "data/results".

 ## Custom Images